Fernando Tonet

-Fernando Tonet (born 12 March 1970) is a Brazilian football coach.
+Fernando Tonet (born 12 March 1970) is a Brazilian football coach, currently in charge of CSE.

 Career

-Born in Caxias do Sul, Rio Grande do Sul, Tonet started his career as a physiologist before being named manager of São José-PR in 2006.
+Born in Caxias do Sul, Rio Grande do Sul, Tonet started his career as a physiologist before being named head coach of São José-PR in 2006.
 He then spent two years as an assistant at Paraná before being named Independente de Limeira manager in 2008.